NDIS regulatory reform

 Learn more: About the reform program

-• introduce new conditions on registration for NDIS digital platform providers
+• introducing new conditions on registration for NDIS digital platform providers

 Mandatory registration for supported independent living and platform providers